|Sustainable Development Goals|

 Additionally, stipulations on environmental and social sustainability, volumes and delivery periods are included in all of PTT's short-term and long-term contracts with refinery group suppliers.
 The requirements related to environmental and social practice and criteria for performance excellence are defined in each contract based on the Supplier Sustainable Code of Conduct.
 ESG factors are used to assess the minimum level of quality and quantity of both existing and new contracts according to the strategic supply chain management plans, consisting of quality, economic, environmental, safety, occupational health and community aspects.

 PTT has in place supplier assessment and audit programs to manage risks, define mitigation plans, and evaluate performance based on jointly developed mitigation plans.
 Assessments take into consideration quality/ quantity/ safety in production and delivery, PTT's basic requirements, and minimum requirements in labor and environmental laws and management standards such as ISO9001, ISO14001, and ISO45001.

 PTT has been continuously assessed and audited supplier since 2016.
-In 2020, there was an assessment for 10 high-risk suppliers on economic, social and environmental risks, conducted in tandem with annual spending analysis.
+In 2020, there was a site audit for 10 high-risk suppliers on economic, social and environmental risks, conducted in tandem with annual spending analysis.
 PTT has performed according to the Group’s assessment plan at 100% completion of annual work plan.
-Results of ESG performance assessment reveals that there are 10 assessed suppliers meeting PTT’s criteria, scoring over or equal to 2.5 points out of 4.
+Results of ESG performance assessment reveals 10 assessed suppliers have met PTT’s criteria, scoring over or equal to 2.5 points out of 4.

 *Remark: ESG Sustainable Merchant Assessment Criteria has a full score of 4.
 Suppliers must earn a score greater than or equal to 2.5 to qualify.